 Bring a large pot of salted water to a boil.
 In a medium bowl, toss the shrimp well with the 1/2 teaspoon salt and the baking soda.
 Set aside.

-Return the skillet to medium-high heat, add the shrimp, and cook, stirring and turning occasionally, until shrimp are just starting to brown in spots and are almost fully cooked through, about 3 minutes.
-Off the heat, transfer shrimp to a plate and set aside.
+Return skillet to medium-high heat, add shrimp, and cook, stirring and turning occasionally, until shrimp are just starting to brown in spots and are almost fully cooked through, about 3 minutes.
+Off heat, transfer shrimp to a plate and set aside.

-Return the skillet to medium-low heat.
-Add garlic, oregano, and chili flakes and cook, stirring, until garlic is just beginning to turn golden, about 3 minutes.
+Return skillet to medium-low heat.
+Add garlic, oregano, and chile flakes and cook, stirring, until garlic is just beginning to turn golden, about 3 minutes.
 Add brandy, if using, and cook until almost fully evaporated.
 Add tomatoes and clam juice and bring to a simmer.
 Season with salt.

-Boil the pasta in the pot of salted water until al dente.
-Drain, reserving about 1 cup of the pasta cooking water, and add pasta to the sauce along with a splash of the pasta cooking water.
-Add shrimp and cook over medium-high heat, stirring, until the sauce reduces and clings to pasta and the shrimp are fully heated through; add more pasta water as necessary if the sauce becomes too dry.
+Boil pasta in a pot of salted water until al dente.
+Drain, reserving about 1 cup of pasta cooking water, and add pasta to the sauce along with a splash of pasta cooking water.
+Add shrimp and cook over medium-high heat, stirring, until sauce reduces and clings to pasta and shrimp are fully heated through; add more pasta water as necessary if the sauce becomes too dry.
 Season with salt, if necessary.

 Stir in parsley and remaining 2 tablespoons olive oil.
 Serve right away.

-Red chili flakes can vary greatly in their heat intensity, as does personal tolerance for heat.
-The quantity given here is a rough estimate, but follow your own judgement based on the strength of your chili flakes and the degree of heat you want.
+Red chile flakes can vary greatly in their heat intensity, as does personal tolerance for heat.
+The quantity given here is a rough estimate, but follow your own judgment based on the strength of your chile flakes and the degree of heat you want.